What To Know As Boeing Executives Testify Before Congress

 What should I know about the 737 Max?

-The Boeing 737 Max family — including the Max 7, Max 8, Max 9, and Max 10 — is the fourth-generation of the Boeing 737.
-Competition with Airbus, who announced an updated version of its A320 model in 2010, spurred Boeing to develop a more fuel-efficient aircraft under time constraints.
-It decided to re-engine the existing model rather than undergo the long and expensive process of creating and certifying a new plane.
+The Boeing 737 Max family — including the Max 7, Max 8, Max 9 and Max 10 — is the fourth-generation of the Boeing 737.
+Competition with Airbus, which announced an updated version of its A320 model in 2010, spurred Boeing to develop a more fuel-efficient aircraft under time constraints.
+It decided to reengine the existing model rather than undergo the long and expensive process of creating and certifying a new plane.

 As of March 2019, three U.S. carriers have 737 Max jets: Southwest has 34 in its fleet, American has 24 and United has 14.
 China and Indonesia are two of the aircraft's biggest users.